 Insert the following paragraphs after NOTE 2 (“Management frame protection is used to ...”):

-The MLO GTK subelement contains the GTK for the AP operating on the link identified by the Link ID subfield carried in the subelement.
+The MLO GTK subelement contains the GTK for the AP operating on the link identified by the Link ID (#17770)Info field carried in the subelement.
 The format of the MLO GTK subelement is shown in Figure 9-1162a (WNM Sleep Mode MLO GTK subelement format).